madeline-celeste/blockheads-hook-thingy/README.md

 - the real main() function is throttled for 100 ms (defined by `MAIN_THROTTLE_MS`).
     - this is intended to fix race conditions with lua hooking.
     - i am not sure if there is a better solution. all suggestions and stuff are welcome!

+## Issues

+- sometimes it will segfault. only sometimes. dont ask me why!!! (probably some sort of race condition with the horrendous lua_runner junk)